geomagpy/MARTAS/README.md

         sudo apt install mosquitto mosquitto-clients
         sudo apt install python3-virtualenv
+        sudo apt install cmake llvm-14

 Create an environment and install MARTAS

         virtualenv ~/env/martas
         source ~/env/martas/bin/activate

+Get some of the critical python dependencies first.
+In case of failures please contact the development team for working versions of the specific packages and their dependencies.
+Typically problems are related to sub-dependencies of numpy, matplotlib and scipy.
+The following recommendation is valid for bookworm with python 3.11, which might fail because of the matplotlib dependency contourpy.
+So lets choose a working version first:

+        pip install contourpy==1.0.7
+        pip install matplotlib==3.6.3
+        pip install pywavelet==1.8.0
+        pip install cryptography==38.0.4
+        LLVM_CONFIG=/usr/bin/llvm-config-14
+        pip install numba==0.59.1

+Then install all other modules and their dependencies

         pip install martas

 Create a bufferdircetory